jscheiny/safe-units/README.md

 length.minus(time); // Error: Measures of different units cannot be subtracted

-const force: Force = length.over(time) // Error: Measure of m/s is not assignable to measure of kg*m/s^2
+const force: Force = length.over(time) // Error: Measure of m/s is not assignable to measure of kg*m/s^2 const root = Measure.sqrt(length) // Error: Can't take sqrt of measure of m since it's not a perfect square
 ```

 ### Naming units